 Just because your experienced athletes are able to do most of the movements and they’re able to do them well doesn’t mean they don’t need personalized attention from coaches.

 Ensure your coaches continue to check-in with them as the months and years pass.
 Whether that be:

 - A quick email, social media shout-out, text message or phone call when they notice they’ve hit a PR

 - Giving them branded swag on their anniversary or when they’ve attended a certain number of classes (100, 200, 300, etc.)

 - Short touch base meetings every three to six months to make sure they’re still making progress and are enjoying the programming

 - Invites to grab coffee or beers with other members of your community

 Assigning every new athlete to a coach is a great way to help them feel welcomed from the start and in the long run.
 Do you have additional tactics that you use to keep your coaches engaged with your athletes?
 Share your tips below!

-For additional ways to keep your athletes coming back, get your copy of our free guide, 7 Steps for Athlete Retention.
+For additional ways to keep your athletes coming back, get your free copy of our guide, 7 Essential Strategies for Athlete Retention.